 Different species of grazing animals exhibit distinct foraging behaviors, dietary needs, and habitat preferences.
 When selecting livestock for a specific area, it is important to consider not only the vegetation type but also factors such as topography and the presence of potential predators in the surrounding environment.

+Livestock affect land and vegetation in several interrelated ways, including removal of leaves, stems, and other plant parts; removal of redistribution of nutrients, and mechanical impacts on soil and plants through trampling (Vallentine 1990).
+These factors vary by animal species, depending on dietary preference, digestive system, mouth anatomy, and animal size and weight.
+Livestock behaviors such as herding ability, use of terrain and willingness to travel also vary between species, breeds, and individual herds (Larson et al. 2015).

-Grazing animals are generally categorized into three classes: grazers, browsers, and intermediate feeders ().
+Grazing animals are generally categorized into three classes: grazers, browsers, and intermediate feeders (Bartolome et al. 2006).
 Grazers—such as cattle, elk, and horses—primarily consume grasses and grass-like plants, preferring areas with abundant ground-level forage.
 Browsers—which include goats and deer—tend to feed at eye level and prefer shrubs and forbs.
 Although they favor woody plants, they may consume grasses when available and typically avoid arid, dry areas.
-Intermediate feeders like sheep have flexible diets with few strong forage preferences, allowing them to graze on a wide variety of plant types.
+Intermediate feeders like sheep have flexible diets with few strong forage preferences, allowing them to graze on a wide variety of plant types (see Table 2).

-Proper livestock selection aligned with forage availability, landscape characteristics, and animal behavior improves grazing efficiency and supports land management goals (see Table 1 for a succinct chart of different livestock, diet, and forage behavior.
+Proper livestock selection aligned with forage availability, landscape characteristics, and animal behavior improves grazing efficiency and supports land management goals (see Table 2 for a succinct chart of different livestock, diet, and forage behavior.

-Table 1.
-Livestock, diet, and forage behavior
+Table 2.
+Livestock Type, Diet, and Forage Behavior